-2020 has been a year marked with unprecedented perseverance, creativity, and new perspectives on the best ways to run a business.
-In the midst of countless industry changes and obstacles, B2B e-commerce has continued to see large upturns in growth and revenues.
+The last two years have been marked with unprecedented perseverance, creativity, and new perspectives on the best ways to run a business.
+Amid countless industry changes and obstacles, B2B e-commerce has continued to see large upturns in growth and revenues.

-With figures like e-retail sales accounting for 14.1% of all global retail sales and projected to reach 22% by 2023, the importance of B2B ecommerce, online wholesale, and ecommerce as a whole will continue to grow as well.
+With figures like e-retail sales accounting for 21% of all global retail sales and projected to reach 24.5% by 2025, the importance of B2B eCommerce, online wholesale, and eCommerce as a whole will continue to grow.

 This post will provide a look into some of the most popular B2B e-commerce trends in 2020 that brands can implement to thrive and take business to the next level.